Brazil (1985 film): Writing

-Gilliam, McKeown and Stoppard collaborated on further drafts.
+At this point, the script had several elements in place but lacked structure.
+"The character of Buttle was called Timms and had no connection with Tuttle....
+Jill was still the Timms' upstairs neighbour, but was a childrens' social worker and no relation to Sam's fantasy figure."

+Gilliam next went to Tom Stoppard for script revisions which, according to Gilliam, "made sense of it all".
+For example, it's Stoppard who invented the confusion between Tuttle and Buttle that starts the whole plot.
+But then Gilliam felt that Stoppard "wasn't getting some of the characters right; he was losing their humanity....
+So I brought Charles McKeown ... and we started reworking it."
+The final script is therefore credited to Gilliam, Stoppard and McKeown.

 Brazil was developed under the titles The Ministry and 1984 ½, the latter a nod to not only Orwell's original Nineteen Eighty-Four but also to 8½ directed by Federico Fellini; Gilliam often cited Fellini as one of the defining influences on his visual style.
 During the film's production, other working titles floated about, including The Ministry of Torture, How I Learned to Live with the System—So Far, and So That's Why the Bourgeoisie Sucks, before settling on Brazil, relating to the name of its escapist signature tune.

 In an interview with Salman Rushdie, Gilliam stated:

 Brazil came specifically from the time, from the approaching of 1984.
 It was looming.
 In fact, the original title of Brazil was 1984 ½.
 Fellini was one of my great gods and it was 1984, so let's put them together.
 Unfortunately, that bastard Michael Radford did a version of 1984 and he called it 1984, so I was blown.